heli8222/BayesianNetworkCoextinction/README.md

 # BayesianNetworkCoextinction
 This repository contains the data, code, figures, and tables for "Maximum trophic level predicts food webs’ susceptibility to coextinctions" (Li et al.)

+Authors: \*Henry Li, Anna Ekl&ouml;f, &dagger;Gy&ouml;rgy Barab&aacute;s, &dagger;Laura E. Dee

+&dagger; denotes co-senior author

+\*Corresponding Author: Henry Li, henry.li-1@colorado.edu

-This repository is also archived in Zenodo at https://doi.org/10.5281/zenodo.21939117
+This repository is archived in Zenodo at https://doi.org/10.5281/zenodo.21939116

-The pre-print of the associated manuscript is available in bioRxiv at
+The preprint of the associated manuscript is available in bioRxiv at

 ## Replication Instructions
 Set working directory to your local repository location and run the following `R` scripts in the order listed.